Putin 'sings songs' with deported Russian spies

-Many ex-KGB spies have gone on the record slamming the shoddy and apparently antiquated spycraft of the 10, who were working for the Russian Foreign Intelligence Service (SVR), a successor of the Soviet KGB.
+Many ex-KGB spies have gone on the record slamming the shoddy and apparently antiquated spycraft of the 10, who were working for the Russian Foreign Intelligence Service (SVR).

-But Putin said the deported spooks would have a future.
+But Putin indicated that the deported spooks would not be left without employment.
 "They will work, I am sure, they will work in worthy places.
 I do not doubt that they will have an interesting, bright life."

 He did not give further details on his encounter with Chapman, saying only that she had been present at the meeting.
 He did not say when or where the meeting had taken place.

-Without talking specifically about the work of the deported spies, Putin praised the work of Russian agents abroad, saying they "have a difficult life, every one of them."
+Without talking specifically about the work of the deported spies, Putin praised the work of Russian agents, saying they "have a difficult life, every one of them."